Stefano Beltrame

-Stefano "Teto" Beltrame (born 8 February 1993) is an Italian professional footballer who plays as an attacking midfielder for UAE First Division club Masfout Club.
+Stefano "Teto" Beltrame (born 8 February 1993) is an Italian professional footballer who plays as an attacking midfielder for Serie D club Biellese.

 Club career

 Juventus

 Born in Biella, Piedmont region, Beltrame began his youth career with Novara Calcio.
 He was signed by Juventus FC in 2011 in a co-ownership deal, for €750,000, where in the Primavera (under-19) squad, with whom he graduated the youth academy in June 2013 after helping the club to several youth-team accolades, including the 2013 Coppa Italia Primavera and the 2012 Torneo di Viareggio.
 During the 2012–13 Serie A season, Beltrame also began to earn a handful of first-team call-ups by head coach, Antonio Conte.
 Juventus also signed Beltrame outright for an additional fee of €750,000 (half of the registration rights of Alberto Libertazzi plus €300,000).

 He made his debut for Juventus on 26 January 2013 against Genoa, coming on as an 82nd-minute substitute for Claudio Marchisio, as the club was searching for a win during a 1–1 draw.
 Beltrame nearly scored just minutes after his introduction if not for a vital save by Sebastien Frey.